Bowflex C7 Review | 1 Year Later, Here is What We Think

 - Aside from the Bowflex app, you can use the Zwift and other apps to watch videos or track workouts.

 - Note!
-In order to connect the bike to Zwift, Train Road, and Peloton, you need your own tablet/phone because the bikes’ monitor doesn’t allow downloading those applications.
+In order to connect the bike to Zwift, Train Road, and Peloton, you need your own tablet/phone because the bikes’ monitor doesn’t allow downloading those applications unless you are subscribed to JRNY application which costs $19 per month.

 One of the biggest selling points about the newer Bowflex spin bikes are their monitors and the JRNY Membership that comes with them.
 Let’s start with that membership.
 The JRNY Membership is a service that gives you the ability to stream services like Netflix, Hulu or Amazon Prime Video directly to your bike.
-It also has the ability to make adaptive workouts and give a more personalized challenge to the cyclist, as well as giving the ability to display 40 different locations on the screen while working out.
+Although JRNY doesn’t offer online live spinning classes like the Peloton, Echelon, or iFit, it has the ability to create adaptive workouts and give a more personalized challenge to the cyclist.

 Q-Factor and Pedals: